 A repeat major violation occurs when an individual oil or gas lease has more than one major violation within a fiscal year or other designated period.
 The definition of a major violation may be found Appendix B of this document-Definition of a Major Violation.
-Appendix B includes those rules found within Title 16 Texas Administrative Code Chapter 3 that constitute a major violation; however, characterization of a violation as a major violation is not limited to a violation of the rules listed in Appendix B. During fiscal year 2021 the Commission did not identify any repeat major violations as defined in Appendix B.
+Appendix B includes those rules found within Title 16 Texas Administrative Code, Chapter 3 that constitute a major violation; however, characterization of a violation as a major violation is not limited to a violation of the rules listed in Appendix B. During fiscal year 2022, the Commission identified one repeat major violations as defined in Appendix B.